meshula/meshula.github.com/site/astro-site/src/content/papers/lastmile-v2.md

 FBX emerged from the specific technical requirements of Kaydara's FiLMBOX (later MotionBuilder), a real-time character animation system designed for film and television production.
 The format was architected to solve the specific problem of efficiently transferring animated character data between digital content creation tools and real-time preview systems without losing essential performance characteristics.

 When Autodesk acquired Kaydara in 2004, FBX graduated from being a specialized tool format into a de facto interchange standard across the Autodesk ecosystem.
-This transition created a fundamental tension between FBX's original real-time optimization heritage and its adopted role as a general-purpose interchange format.
-The format's complexity and ubiquity within Autodesk workflows created an illusion of comprehensive interchange capability, while its underlying architecture remained optimized for single-asset transfer to real-time systems.
+The format's complexity and ubiquity within Autodesk workflows served for a long time as a defacto interchange standard, however its underlying architecture remained optimized for single-asset transfer to real-time systems, and didn't track the evolution of modern interchange needs.

 FBX represents a cautionary example of format scope expansion beyond original design intent.
 Its proprietary nature and closed SDK compound the mismatch in intents, creating dependencies that limit its effectiveness in standards-based workflows while its market dominance makes it unavoidable in many production pipelines.